 trust is important

-Of this, the understanding of the expressed "knowledge" of the other project staff is unaffected.
-Because if too much deviation of the "knowledge" existed - one could also say the languages that the individual employees speak are too far away from each other - the communicated "knowledge" is lost.
+This does not affect the understanding of the expressed “knowledge” of the other project employees.
+Because if the "knowledge" stocks deviate too much - one could also say that the languages the individual employees speak are too far apart - the "knowledge" communicated is lost.

-In reality, the development of social norms is a result-oriented behavior in projects in a feedback loop with knowledge integration.
-Knowledge and information sharing depend on the fact that the individual project members trust each other.
+In reality, the development of social norms to result-oriented behavior in projects is in a “feedback loop” with knowledge integration.
+Knowledge and information sharing depend on the individual project members trusting each other.